-Based on the factors associated with PSA screening, we hypothesized that having a regular doctor; a digital rectal exam; a colorectal exam; independence in activities; urinary incontinence; obesity status; good perceived health; physical activity; fruits and vegetable consumption (as a proxy for healthy lifestyle); alcohol use; chronic health conditions; married/equivalent status; non-smoking status; been born in Canada; and a English/French spoken language at home would be positively associated with having a PSA test, while controlling for age, income, education, ethnicity, and regional differences.
-In Table 5 and Table 6 respectively, we present the models for ever having had a PSA screening test for men <50 and men $\geq$ 50 years of age.
+tively associated with having a PSA test, while controlling for age, income, education, ethnicity, and regional differences.
+In Tables 5 and 6, respectively, we present the models for ever having had a PSA screening test for men <50 and men ≥50 years of age.
 Physician-related factors (having a regular doctor, a CRE, and a DRE) were significantly positively associated in both models.
-Their presence in both models speaks to the role physicians play in PSA screening among men of all ages.22, 23, 26-30 This could suggest regular physicians are prompting men of all ages to be screened.
+Their presence in both models speaks to the role physicians play in PSA screening among men of all ages.
+22,23,26-30 This could suggest regular physicians are prompting men of all ages to be screened.
 In fact, the literature supports this because the decision to have a PSA test is heavily influenced by physicians' recommendation.

-In men $\geq$ 50 years of age only, we found positive associations with increased income, obesity, very good or better perceived health, and the presence of chronic health conditions and having a lifetime PSA screening test.
+In men ≥50 years of age only, we found positive associations with increased income, obesity, very good or better perceived health, and the presence of chronic health conditions and having a lifetime PSA screening test.
 Higher income in older men predicted PSA screening.
-Other Canadian studies have found a positive association between income and PSA screening.13-15 Obesity was associated with PSA screening, consistent with prior literature.18, 19, 31, 32 This might be because physicians are more likely to offer PSA tests to overweight male patients.
-Physicians complete more technical tasks (i.e. prescribing a diagnostic plan, discussing lab work, etc.) than other tasks with obese patients which likely would include PSA screening.
+Other Canadian studies have found a positive association between income and PSA screening.13-15 Obesity was associated with PSA screening, consistent with prior literature.18,19,31,32 This might be because physicians are more likely to offer PSA tests to overweight male patients.
+Physicians complete more technical tasks (i.e., prescribing a diagnostic plan, discussing lab work, etc.) than other tasks with obese patients, which likely would include PSA screening.
 Men with lower self-perceived health had decreased odds of being screened, which has been found in prior literature documenting PSA screening.
-Chronic health conditions predicted PSA screening as has been documented previously in Canada.
+Chronic health conditions predicted PSA screening, as has been documented previously in Canada.

 In men <50 years of age only, we found associations with smoking (-) and consumption of fruits and vegetables (+) with having a lifetime PSA screening test.
-These findings are consistent with the literature for PSA screening among non-smokers and fruit and vegetable consumption in colorectal screening and could suggest that men who are concerned about their health might seek having a PSA screening test.
-Paradoxically, for men in ON and QC under 50 years of age, there is an increased odds of having a PSA screening test and having regular doctors.
-Further research is warranted here, given that no Canadian guidelines advocate for screening under 50 years of age (excepting those at an increased risk).
+These findings are consistent with the literature for PSA screening among non-smokers and fruit and vegetable consumption in colorectal screening and could suggest that men who are concerned about their health might seek a PSA screening test.
+Paradoxically, for men in ON and QC under 50 years of age, there is an increased odd of having a PSA screening test and having a regular doctor.
+Further research is warranted here, given that no Canadian guidelines advocate for screening under 50 years of age (except for those at increased risk).